 Technology has triggered an explosion of opportunity for companies to leverage the resources and expertise of highly specialized external teams — yet the nature of this relationship creates unique friction around project collaboration.
 Gaps between different processes or definitions of what success looks like cause frustration, client churn, and projects left on the cutting-room floor.

-We wanted a deep understanding of the challenges professional services teams face around project work management, so we surveyed 1,000+ adults in the U.S. and U.K. who work for an agency or consulting firm or provide billable services to external clients.
+We wanted a deep understanding of the challenges the professional business services industry faces around project work management, so we surveyed 1,000+ adults in professional services consultant roles the U.S. and U.K. that work for an agency or consulting firm or provide billable services to external clients.
 We then distilled their responses down into actionable insights.

 The customer churn cycle